 Heartnut trees are partially self-pollinizing.
 For best pollinizing, we recommend 2 main crop cultivars and 2 matching pollinizer varieties.
-We suggest 2 rows of a main cultivar like 'Imshu' followed by a pollinizer match like 'Campbell CW3'.
-We like this arrangement because they are a week apart in dropping ripe nuts allowing 'Imshu' and 'CW1'to be harvested first, and later 'Campbell CW3'.
-'Simcoe 8-2', 'Stealth' and 'Locket' are also late ripening.
-'Campbell CW1' and 'Imshu' are our early pollinizers that pollinize all of the other cultivars.
+We suggest 2 rows of a main cultivar like 'Imshu' followed by a pollinizer partner like 'Campbell CW3'.
+We like this arrangement because they are a week apart in dropping ripe nuts allowing 'Imshu' to be harvested first, and later 'Campbell CW3'.
+'Simcoe 8-2', 'Stealth' and 'Locket' are also late ripening, while 'Campbell CW1' is early with 'Imshu'.
+'Campbell CW1' and 'Imshu' are our late pollinizers that pollinize all of the other cultivars.